tuhindas56/top-calculator/README.md

 # top-calculator

-Simple calculator project for The Odin Project
+A simple calculator project built as part of <a href="https://www.theodinproject.com/lessons/foundations-calculator">The Odin Project curriculum.</a>